New Year Sale 65% Discount Offer - Ends in 0d 00h 00m 00s - Coupon code: exams65

 A.

-He joined the company last year with huge enthusiasm.
+He joined the company last year with huge enthusiasm and is keen to increase sales.

 B.